King Mongkut's University of Technology Thonburi: Graduate School of Management and Innovation (GMI)

-Student life

-The sports complex includes, among other facilities, a gymnasium, a basketball court, a football field, a table tennis facility and a tennis court.

-Library of King Mongkut's University of Technology Thonburi is the management Central Office library, and information technology to support the mission of the university to provide education, promote research, development, technical education and service to the society.

-KMUTT residence is an independent, non-profit organization in cooperation with the University administration.

-There are student activities and sports services, sports equipment borrowing services such as football, volleyball etc., outdoor sports fields and indoor sports field.

 Campuses

 Bangmod main campus

 Bang Mot is the main campus of KMUTT, in Thonburi on Prachauthit Road.
 The area of the main campus is 52 acres.
 The Faculty of Engineering; Faculty of Science; Faculty of Industrial Education and Technology; School of Energy, Environmental and Materials; the School of Information Technology; the School of Liberal Arts; the Joint Graduate School of Energy and Environment; Graduate School of Management and Innovation; Institute of Field Robotics; Institute for Scientific and Technological Research and Services; Computer Center; and KMUTT Library are all present on this campus.